dotnet/roslyn/docs/features/non-source-outputs.md

 - Allow Incremental Generators to emit source or binary files to disk alongside the emitted .NET assembly
 - The user can control where the generated artifacts are emitted with a suitable default
 - Be optimal in terms of file writes / copies and ensure we keep the correct incremental build semantics for MSBuild
-- Do *not* run as part of the IDE experience.
+- Do not have to be run as part of the IDE experience.
 Files are only emitted to disk as part of command line compilation

 ## Implementation